SDM-TIB/DeTrusty/README.md

-'cardinality' is the number (integer) of results retrieved, 'execution_time' (float) gives the time in seconds the query engine has spent collecting the results, 'output_version' (string) indicates the version number of the output format, i.e., to differentiate the current output from possibly changed output in the future, 'variables' (list) returns a list of the variables found in the query, 'result' is a list of dictionaries containing the results of the query, using the variables as keys;
+'cardinality' is the number (integer) of results retrieved, 'execution_time' (float) gives the time in seconds the query engine has spent collecting the results, 'output_version' (string) indicates the version number of the output format, i.e., to differentiate the current output from possibly changed output in the future, 'vars' (list) in 'head' returns a list of the variables found in the query, 'bindings' in 'results' is a list of dictionaries containing the results of the query, using the variables as keys.
+The type and value of the binding of the variable are returned in 'type' and 'value', respectively.
-metadata about the result verification is included in the key '\_\_meta\_\_'.
+Metadata about the result verification is included in the key '\_\_meta\_\_'.
 The current version returns all results as verified as can be seen in the key 'is_verified' of the metadata.

 **If you want to query private data that is stored in a Solid Pod, you need to use the SPARQL 1.1 Service clause and add additional information to your request:**